 Sometimes, an electrical box is needed on the outside of your home, garage, or building.
-For this reason, a special type box and associated accessories must be used.
+For this reason, a special type of box and associated accessories must be used.
 Weatherproof boxes are the solution to achieving a weatherproof connection point outside.
 These boxes, when connected properly, seal out the weather without worry of moisture getting in and shorting out the connection.

 Another method is to attach a weatherproof box to the wall using the mounting brackets provided within the box and a couple of screws to attach it firmly to the wall.
 These mounts are external, so there are no holes in the interior of the box.
 This eliminates the possibility of moisture getting into the box.

 Cover Plate for Extension Cords

 The two previous options are great for keeping the weather out of the outlet when nothing is plugged in, but what about when there is something plugged into the outlet and it is raining?
 Can I only use the outlet when it is dry outside?